How far can you move if you have joint custody of your child?

 If your child is not subject to any court Order or pending action, you may want to consider a few things before you relocate.
 Pursuant to the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA), Florida will be the Home State of the child for up to six months after you move to a new state.
 If you move out of state and the other parent files a court action, you may be forced to return to Florida.
 This can and has ended up costing parents more than if they had hired an attorney in the first place.
 Even if you move out of county, you may be forced to return to the jurisdiction.

 So, what should you do if you want to move and your child is not subject to any existing court orders or actions?
 The best step is always to try to get the other parent to give authorization for the move in writing.
-If that parent will not sign authorization in writing, you may want to call Michael D. Fluke, P.A. today.
+If that parent will not sign authorization in writing, you may want to call Michael D. Fluke, P.A. today at either our Dunedin or Tampa, FL location.